Scope#25 | Lifesaving Water : Improving the Quality of Life in Chile

 Deserts, Freezing Temperatures, and Earthquakes

-The water and waste water industry in Chile is completely deregulated with each of the country’s 16 Regions outsourcing their water utility services to private businesses.
+The water and waste water industry in Chile is privatized with each of the country’s 16 Regions outsourcing their water utility services to private businesses.
 In 2006, Marubeni Corporation entered the Chilean water market with its purchase of a company called Aguas Decima.
 In 2010, Marubeni expanded its market presence with its additional acquisition of Aguas Nuevas S.A.
 (AN), the 3rd ranked water business in Chile by number of households serviced.
 ADA, the company that owns the small hut at the origin, is one of 4 subsidiary companies of the AN Group.

 Currently, the AN Group manages and operates water utilities in 5 of Chile’s Regions.
 ADA is responsible for the 1st and the 15th Regions; Aguas Chañar S.A. is responsible for the 3rd Region (supplying 90,000 households); Aguas Araucania is responsible for the 9th Region (supplying 230,000 households); and Aguas Magallanes is responsible for Chile’s southernmost 12th Region (supplying 50,000 households).